parksb/handmade-blog/README.md

   </h1>
 </div>

 Handmade Blog is a classic static blog generator for people who want to start a blog quickly.
-It supports article type document for a blog post, work type document for portfolio, code highlights, [KaTeX](https://katex.org/) syntax, footnotes, and others.
+It supports article type document for a blog post, work type document for portfolio, code highlights, [KaTeX](https://katex.org/) syntax, footnotes, and more.

 ## Demo: [Here](https://handmade-blog.netlify.com/)